lucasmoraiscm/lucasmoraiscm/README.md

 ### Hi there!
 I'm Lucas Morais! 👋

 - 🎓 Student at the Instituto Federal do Piauí (IFPI)
-- 👨🏽‍💻 I'm studying Python, JavaScript, HTML & CSS
+- 👨🏽‍💻 I'm studying Python, JavaScript, HTML, CSS & PostgresSQL
 - 📚 I'm producing content about Python on Instagram (@pystarting)
 - 😉 Pronouns: He/Him
 - 🇧🇷 From Brazil